Menu

 But getting to know old tarts can be a rewarding experience.
 Speak kindly to them and you never know what you will learn.

-I hope the next one, 'Football: A Bloody and Murthering Practise' does as well - Boolarong seem to have great faith in it and are putting it out nationwide.
-Be good to get it across the ditch into Aotearoa NZ, but we'll have to wait and see about that one.
-It's due out in Australia on 10th March although it's available in some stores now I believe.
 In case anyone's interested, the title 'A Bloody and Murthering Practise' is a quote by a 16th C Puritan (hence the 'Murthering' instead of 'Murdering') named Philip Stubbs who complained endlessly about people playing football.

-It's not a subject that I'm sure I want to write about, but the more I research it the more it becomes a story that has to be told.
-In Indigenous Australia between about 50 - 90% of most tribes were wiped out by smallpox in the late 18th and early 19th Cs, a situation that mirrored the experiences in the Americas and Sth Africa.
-In the Americas it was deliberately introduced to empty the continent of native populations and ease the way for settlers - the question is 'did the same happen in Australia?'
+It's not a subject that I was sure I wanted to write about, but the more I researched, the more it became a story that has to be told.
+In Indigenous Australia between about 50 - 90% of most nations were wiped out by smallpox in the late 18th and early 19th Cs, a situation that mirrored the experiences in the Americas and Sth Africa.
+In Nth America it was deliberately introduced to native populations to reduce opposition and ease the way for settlers, and they even left unequivocal written evidence of their crimes.
+The question here is 'did the same happen in Australia?'
+It's horrible that it happened, and even horribler to think that it could have been deliberate.